inescmiranda/least_weasel_SCC_polymorphism_genetic_basis/README.md

 # Winter colour polymorphism genomics

 This repository contains custom-made scripts used for population genomic analyses and mapping of adaptive traits of WGS data of least weasels (*Mustela nivalis*).
-Available data included low-coverage individual whole-genome sequencing.
-These data were analysed at the population level by combining data from individuals of the same population into a single file.
+Available data included low-coverage individual whole-genome sequencing and were analysed at the population level by combining data from individuals of the same population into a single file.

 The scripts included here were used to: